KristijanIvancic/Rebel-Sum/welcome_to_my_mathematical_redemption.md

 To borrow [a lesson from James Clear](https://jamesclear.com/identity-based-habits), you must build a new identity for yourself, one that incorporates rocking math.
 And you do it by choosing who you want to be (the coolest fucking mathematician alive) and then **proving** it to yourself with small wins.

-The small win can be reading a chapter of a book or solving a difficult equation.
+A small win can be reading a chapter of a book or solving a difficult equation.
 It could also be about connecting to others who are on the same journey.
 Set incremental goals for yourself and reach them.
 They will accumulate and you will look back and say "Damn, I guess I AM a mathematician!"

 ## Join Me